 If you’re prideful (like me!), you don’t like to ask for help on things you feel like you should be able to do.
 This manifests itself in my life by taking way too long trying to format an Excel sheet or create the perfect Powerpoint presentation.
 Instead, smart people ask for help.
 And they’re actually viewed by their colleagues as being smarter.

 Not to mention, this could save you tons of time in the long run.
 Yes, it may be difficult at first to sparse out a few extra minutes here and there to watch a video or call a support line, but in the end, it’ll help you be more efficient with those tasks.

 17. Get sunlight.

-According to recent productivity studies, you’ll boost your productivity and alertness with more natural light.
+Now that more workers have shifted to remote environments, this productivity tip is more relevant than ever.
+According to a study by Cornell University professor Dr. Alan Hedge in 2018 entitled Daylight & The Workplace Study: How natural light improves worker health, wellness and productivity, you will boost your productivity and alertness with more natural light.
 Why do you think offices with windows are in such high demand?
 It also affects the timing of the circadian clock which then impacts your wakefulness and fatigue.

-This is kinda crazy and you may not believe it, but sharing and looking at pictures of cute animal pictures actually increases attention spans.
+This is kinda crazy and you may not believe it, but sharing and looking at pictures of cute animal pictures actually increases attention spans and productivity.
 Don’t believe me?
 This is hardcore science.
 If you have a problem with this, then you have a problem with science itself (j/k).
 But for real–a Japanese study measured performance after looking at cute animals.
 Yes, they actually did this.